NoelMelia/Connect_5_Coding_Challenge/README.md

 The Game is a Connect 5.
 A server for a multiple 2-player game.
 It listen for 2 clients to connects and creates a thread for each Player 1 and 2.
 The client and server communicate through messages back and forth to each other.
 Messages correspond to the Game protocol.
+Eclipse was used for the completion of this task and Java 15.

 There was a lot of research and projects that I found on Github that influenced this project.